-Perimeter sign P6 was identified as missing and was replaced during the inspection.
+Perimeter sign P2 was identified as missing and was replaced during the subsequent groundwater sampling event in July 2021.
 No additional routine maintenance needs were identified.

 Emergency measures are corrective actions that LM will take in response to unusual damage or disruption that threatens or compromises site health and safety, security, integrity, or compliance with 40 CFR 192.
 No emergency measures were identified.